passlock-dev/passlock/packages/create-sveltekit/docs/README.md

 ## Sign in with Google

 Allow your users to register/sign in using a Google account.
-The app uses the latest [sign in with google][google-signin] code, avoiding redirects.
+The app uses the latest [sign in with google][google-sign-in] code, avoiding redirects.

 ### Adding Google sign in